mishellscripts/Cat-Adoption-Center/README.md

 * Primary key in medical is now (cID, disease) instead of just cID

 ### Triggers
-* Updates to adoption_age_restriction: When a cat is adopted, update its adopted attribute only if person's age is 12 or older
+* New trigger set_adopted: When a cat is adopted, update its adopted attribute to 1
+* New trigger reset_adopted: When a cat is returned, update its adopted attribute to 0
+* Remove adoption_age_restriction.
+Age check is done in person schema (attribute based check)